reactjs/react.dev/src/content/learn/preserving-and-resetting-state.md

 ## Resetting state at the same position {/*resetting-state-at-the-same-position*/}

 By default, React preserves state of a Component while it stays at the same position.
 Usually, this is exactly what you want, so it makes sense as the default behavior.
-But sometimes, you may want to reset a component's state.
+But sometimes, you may want to reset a Component's state.
 Consider this app that lets two players keep track of their scores during each turn:

 <Sandpack>